Holy Rosary Church (Columbus, Ohio): Holy Rosary High School, partition of St. Catharine and Christ the King

 The Holy Rosary High School building in 2025.

 Following a 1918 campaign to pay off the parish debt, a resulting surplus of money allowed for the establishment of a parochial high school which would serve most of the east side of Columbus, as none of the existing Catholic high schools (Sacred Heart for girls on the north side, St. Mary on the south side, and Holy Family on the west side) served this area.
 The first class of freshmen entered in 1924 and were taught in extra space in the elementary school building.
 The parish purchased additional surrounding lots of land in 1921 and 1925, and broke ground on a dedicated high school building, again designed by Heistand, on November 4, 1926.
 The building, situated on the south side of the property was completed in 1927 and dedicated by Hartley on August 21.
 In May of 1931, James Hartley partitioned the territory of Holy Rosary east of Alum Creek and north of Main Street and made into the new parish of St. Catharine, serving the suburbs of Bexley and Eastmoor.
-By this time, Holy Rosary had over 700 students in the elementary and high school and 3,100 parishoners.
-Despite the split of the eastern territory of the parish, by 1944 the parish had over 800 students in its schools and 3,400 parishoners.
+By this time, Holy Rosary had over 700 students in the elementary and high school and 3,100 parishioners.
+Despite the split of the eastern territory of the parish, by 1944 the parish had over 800 students in its schools and 3,400 parishioners.
 In January of 1946, Christ the King Parish was split off from Holy Rosary by Michael Ready, bounded by Alum Creek, Main Street, Refugee Road, and the Franklin County line, and serving the neighborhoods of Berwick, Reynoldsburg, and southern Bexley.